identity2/Hugo-Blog/content/inter-dimensional-time.md

 <br />

-Inspired by Rick and Morty by the waaaah-ay.
+Inspired by Interdimensiontal Cable in Rick and Morty by the waaaah-ay.

 <br />